Frequently asked questions about Telecommunications Service Priority (TSP).

 TSP Authorization Codes are valid for three years.
 The Federal Communications Commission requires that all users revalidate their requirement for TSP every three years before expiration of the user's TSP Authorization Code(s).

-If a TSP service user changes their telephone service provider, the user must revoke the TSP Authorization codes with the TSP Program Office and request new codes to pass on to the new phone company.
-The new vendor must submit a TSP Confirmation for Service Vendors Form (SF 318) to the TSP Program Office, indicating the circuit ID numbers for the user's TSP assignments.
-Also, the previous vendor must submit a SF 318 indicating they are no longer the service provider.
+If a TSP user changes their service vendor, the user must revoke the TSP Authorization codes with the TSP Program Office and request new codes to pass on to the new vendor.

 What should I do if my circuit registered with TSP Restoration Priority goes out of service?